msab05/Disabling-Windows-Copilot/README.md

-# Disabling Windows Copilot - MS Windows 10/11 and MS Edge
+# Disabling Windows Copilot

 ### Introduction
 Copilot in Windows is an AI-powered assistant that provides centralized help with tasks, creativity, and collaboration.
-A cybersecurity team might want to disable Copilot in certain situations due to potential security risks.
+A cybersecurity team might want to disable Copilot in certain situations due to potential security risks or not ready to support it.

 ## Disabling Windows Copilot using Group Policy for Windows 10/11 (Taskbar and Windows Search):